gowoon-choi/gowoon-choi/README.md

 #### About Me

-- 🏫 I’m undergraduate student in department of computer science and engineering in Dongguk Univ.
+🏫 I’m undergraduate student in department of computer science and engineering in Dongguk Univ.
-- 🤓 I’m junior Android developer.
-- 📚 I'm currently interested in Android Clean Architecture.

 <!-- #### Tech Stack -->